Abdul-coder-maker/counter-darkLightMode/README.md

-# counter-darkLightMode
-Counter project with tailwindcss and Alpine js and with dark/light mode also.
+# Counter project with tailwindcss and Alpine js and with dark/light mode also.